-42 Earnings per Share and Book Value per Share
+41 Earnings per Share and Book Value per Share

-On September 27, 2019, the Company issued 70 million bonds indexed to US Dollars on the organised securities market of Kazakhstan Stock Exchange JSC (hereinafter - the "Exchange").
-The Company and the Exchange concluded an Agreement on listing of corporate securities dated September 19, 2019.
+On September 2019, the Company issued 70 million bonds indexed to US Dollars on the organised securities market of Kazakhstan Stock Exchange JSC (hereinafter - the "Exchange").
+The Company and the Exchange concluded an Agreement on listing of corporate securities.
 As part of the execution of this Agreement, as well as the Listing Rules, in the statement of financial position at the end of each reporting period, the Company must display data on the book value of one share calculated in accordance with the Listing Rules, as well as basic earnings per share.
 Basic earnings per share is calculated by dividing the profit or loss attributable to owners of the Company by the number of ordinary shares in issue during the period.
 The Company has no dilutive potential ordinary shares; therefore, the diluted earnings per share equals the basic earnings per share.
 Earnings per share from continuing operations is calculated as follows:

-For the year ended In millions of Kazakhstani Tenge 31 December 2020 31 December 2019 Profit for the period attributable to owners of the Company (in millions of Kazakhstani Tenge) 166,279 114,756 Number of ordinary shares (in thousands) 259,357 259,357 - Trained of oraniary orange (in thousands) 200,007 Earnings per share attributable to the owners of the Company, basic and diluted (rounded to Tenge) 641 442
+For the year e In millions of Kazakhstani Tenge 31 December 2021 31 December 2020 Profit for the period attributable to owners of the Company (in millions of Kazakhstani Tenge) Number of ordinary shares (in thousands) 199,869 259,357 166,279 259,357 Earnings per share attributable to the owners of the Company, basic and diluted (rounded to Tenge) 771 641